HarryChen0506/react-markdown-editor-lite/docs/plugin.md

 class Counter extends PluginComponent<CounterState> {
   // Define plugin name here, must be unique static pluginName = 'counter';
-  // Define which place to be render, default is left, you can aslo use 'right' static align = 'left';
+  // Define which place to be render, default is left, you can also use 'right' static align = 'left';
   // Define default config if required static defaultConfig = {